 2/ Using personal income deflator developed by the U.S. Bureau of Economic Analysis.

-Source: Hawaii State Department of Business, Economic Development & Tourism, May 8, 2014.
+Source: Hawaii State Department of Business, Economic Development & Tourism, August 20, 2014.